jackflaps/databrary-metadata/README.md

 - Current Databrary 1.0 schema specifications
     - [Volume](https://github.com/databrary/curation/blob/master/spec/volume.json) (will be called `project` in Databrary 2.0) specification.
     - [Metadata](https://github.com/databrary/curation/blob/master/spec/metadata.md) requirements for automated (not self-curated) ingest of data into Databrary 1.0.
+- Sketch of how a [dataset from PLAY ](bids-heds.md) might be structured using the Brain Imaging Data Structure (BIDS) format.

 ## Tools